From BR Bullpen

 Biographical Information

 Rick Lancellotti was a slugger who won three home run crowns in the minors, one in Japan and one in the Senior Professional Baseball Association.
 A .252 hitter in the minors, he smacked 348 home runs in his professional career (not counting winter ball), but only two in the major leagues.
 He topped 100 RBI three times in the minor leagues.
-A combination of low OBPs and defensive question marks helped prevent him from getting many chances in The Show.
-Lancellotti played in the US, Mexico, Colombia, Venezuela, Italy and Japan.
+A combination of low OBPs and defensive question marks prevented him from getting many chances in The Show.
+Lancellotti played in the United States, Mexico, Colombia, Venezuela, Italy and Japan.

 Pirates organization

-Lancellotti set his college's record with 29 career homers (since broken).
-He was an 11th-round draft pick of the Pittsburgh Pirates in 1977.
+Lancellotti set the Glassboro State College record with 29 career homers (since broken).
+He was an 11th-round draft pick of the Pittsburgh Pirates in 1977, one round before they took Wayne Tolleson.
 He hit .264/.372/.479 in his debut with the Charleston Patriots.
 In 1978, the youngster batted .241/.345/.392 for the Salem Pirates and was 5th in the Carolina League with 15 home runs.
 He led the league's outfielders with 15 errors but also was second to Lee Graham with 15 assists.

 In 1979, Rick emerged as a star power threat.
 He produced at a .287/.358/.585 clip for the Buffalo Bisons.
 He led the Eastern League in slugging (.014 ahead of Dave Schmidt), total bases (296, 7 more than Luis Salazar), RBI (107, tied with Joe Lefebvre) and home runs (41, 7 more than runner-up and teammate Tony Pena).
 He tied the EL home run record, held solely for 49 years by Ken Strong and still shares the mark with Strong through 2014 .
 He scored 95 runs, second to Salazar, and his 13 sacrifice flies were second (one behind George Vukovich).
 His 16 errors were second among outfielders, two behind Kevin Bass, and he tied for 5th with 13 assists.
 He made the All-Star outfield alongside Lefebvre, Salazar and Vukovich.